pkourouklidis/panoptes-wiki/Validity-Checks.md

 Out of the box, the [Panoptes web editor](http://editor.panoptes.uk) can help users catch many errors but these are mainly related to syntax.
 To help ensure that the semantics of users' PDL scripts are also correct, the language provides a number of optional features.

 ## Parameter Type Correctness
-_Algorithms_  and _Actions_ might be developed by one person and used in _Algorithm/Action Executions_ created by other members of a team.
-In that case, the creator of the  _Algorithm_/_Action_ adds type annotations to any defined _parameters_ to help guide others.
+When creating _Algorithms_  and _Actions_ you can add type annotations to any defined parameters. _Algorithm Execution_ and _Action Executions_ then must provide parameter values that respect the annotated parameters' types.
 ```
-BaseAlgorithm kolmogorovSmirnov{
+BaseAlgorithm kolmogorov-smirnov{
     codebase "https://gitlab.agile.nat.bt.com/BETALAB/research/panoptes/example-algorithm-repo"
     runtime pythonFunction
     severity levels 2